Political Activity, Protests, and Demonstrations

 The University may revoke a Protest or Demonstration permit immediately upon violation of the conditions or standards for issuance as set forth in this policy, or when an emergency arises having an immediate and adverse effect upon the welfare and safety of persons or property or the normal conduct of University business.
 Those who engage in activities such as making threats of violence toward specific individuals, disturbing the peace, obstructing or disrupting campus functions, or behavior that threatens health and safety may be prosecuted and/ or disciplined.

-Students who violate this policy may be subject to referral to the Office of Student conduct and Community Standards and/or criminal action.
+If any faculty or staff of SMU violates the terms of this policy, such individual may be subject to disciplinary action.
+Students who violate this policy may be subject to referral to the Office of Student conduct and Community Standards.
 Individuals and organizations may be charged for repair or cleaning of damaged surfaces.

 Any questions or appeals of decisions regarding permits should be directed to the SMU Vice President for Business and Finance, who shall collaborate as necessary with the Provost, Vice President for Student Affairs or other University administrators.

-Please refer to University Policy 6.4, Use of University Facilities by Non-University Individuals and Organizations, for additional requirements for use of campus grounds.
+- University Policy 6.4, Use of University Facilities by Non-University Individuals and Organizations

 Appendix A: Definitions